teambit/remote-teams/README.md

-# bit-react-tutorial
+# Remote front-end teams: Integrations through Bit components tutorial

 This repository accompanies the Bit React tutorial.
 It gives a hands-on demonstration with example code on how to share, use and update a component between two real-world React applications.

 ## Try the tutorial

-Go through the full step-by-step tutorial here: https://docs.bit.dev/docs/tutorials/bit-react-tutorial
+Go through the full step-by-step tutorial here: https://medium.com/p/739625e7069d/edit

 ## Overview